 - 1 November : The End Is Nigh – Winterwell Halloween 2014

 The team behind boutique festival Winterwell are hosting a farewell shindig in West London.
 In an old brick warehouse overlooking the St Mary’s Cemetery in Kensal Green, the party will feature DJs, pervasive and interactive games and theatre and live performances in three different rooms from acts including London Afrobeat, Sink The Pink and Count Sizzle.
 9pm-4am.
 Tickets: Early bird £20, regular £25.
 The Loft Studios, 77-81 Scrubs Lane, Kensal Green, NW10 6QW.
 Nearest tube/train: Kensal Green or Willesden Junction.
 For more information, visit the Winterwell website.

 - Nightly : London Ghost Bus Tours

 Although they take place all year round, the Ghost Bus Tours are particularly fun during Hallowe’en.
 Departing from 8 Northumberland Avenue (near Trafalgar Square) at 7.30 and 9pm every night, they take in the darker side of London with on-board horror theatre.
 Tickets: £22 adults, £16 concessions.
 Nearest tube: Charing Cross, Embankment or Westminster.
 For more information, visit the London Ghost Bus tours website.

-Posted on 8 October 2014, in Activities, Art, Entertainment, Festivals, London, Nightlife, Tourist Attractions and tagged Film, half-term, Halloween, london, music, nightlife, October 2014, school holidays, Things to do in London, What's On Guide.
+Posted on 8 October 2014, in Activities, Art, Entertainment, Festivals, London, Nightlife, Tourist Attractions and tagged Film, half-term, Halloween, London, music, nightlife, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 3 Comments.